kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 this regard.
 All it does is average the predictions of several trees (`nestimators`) for each sample in the training data.
 Each tree averages the values of the dependent variable for all samples in a leaf.
-This problem can lead to predictions on so called *out-of-domain data*, that are systematically too low.
-One has to ensure, that the validation set does not contain such data.
+This problem can lead to predictions on so called *out-of-domain data* that are systematically too low.
+One has to ensure that the validation set does not contain such data.

 ## Identifying *Out-Of-Domain Data*